docpress/docpress-core/README.md

 - `docpress-core` The main Metalsmith middleware.
 - `docpress-core/ms` - Metalsmith instance generator.

-You use them together like so:
+In a bare Metalsmith site, you use them together like so:

 ```js
 var app = require('docpress-core/ms')(cwd)